Alternatives to Docusign®: Pricing, pros & cons, use cases

 Top advantages of Signeasy

 • Mobile-native: The Signeasy mobile apps work seamlessly across all iOS and Android devices.
 They are well-rated on the Apple App Store and Google Play Store.
-On G2, Signeasy was rated higher than Docusign for Mobile Signatures4.
+On G2 as of May 21, 2026, Signeasy is rated higher than Docusign for Mobile Signatures.

 • Easy to use: True to its name, this company has built its reputation on simplicity and ease of use.
-User reviews on G2 rate Signeasy higher than Docusign on ease of use, ease of setup, and ease of admin.5
+May 2026 G2 data shows user reviews rate Signeasy higher than Docusign on ease of use, ease of setup, and ease of admin.

 • Customer support: Signeasy offers many support options, which vary by subscription plan.
 For example, email and chat support is available on the Business plan; however, a dedicated support manager is not available, even on the Business Pro plan.
 It is only available with custom pricing.
 Other training and online help options include a knowledge base, tutorial videos, and a support ticket system.